 Immunisations and vaccinations help keep you and the people around you safe and healthy.
 It is important that they are up to date as they protect against serious diseases.
-Most immunisations are given when children are babies or before they start school, but there are also some which are given when they are teenagers.
+Most immunisations are given when children are babies, or before they start school, but there are also some which are given when they are teenagers.
 You can also receive missed doses as an adult, contact your GP (family doctor) for further information.
 Here is a list of the NHS recommended vaccinations:

-Flu vaccinations are given automatically to children at nursery and school between the ages of 2 and 8.
-It is given as a spray up the nose so no injections are needed.
+These are given automatically to children at nursery and school between the ages of 2 and 8.
+It is given as a spray up the nose, so no injections are needed.

 Adults are also encouraged to get the flu vaccination during winter to help protect them and their family from the flu virus, particularly if they are at higher risk of complications if they become ill.
 These include: people over 65, pregnant women and people with a serious medical condition who all it get it for free from their GP practice.